You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So down a verdict with Ted Cruz now, wherever you get your podcasts.
+So down on Verdict with Ted Cruz now, wherever you get your podcasts.

-Nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries, this is Fiasco Benghazi.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-You might want to uh get rid of that term and get rid of it once and for all.
+You might want to get rid of that term and get rid of it once and for all.

-Um, as we have been discussing, government has such a big impact on our life.
+As we have been discussing, government has such a big impact on our life.

-Uh, you know, for example, local government has a big impact.
+You know, for example, local government has a big impact.

-Your school board will have a big impact on what books your kids are going to use to be educated with, whether or not they're going woke, whether or not they they want to get into issues involving sexuality at inappropriate ages, uh, transgender, gender identity, CRT, et cetera, et cetera.
+Your school board will have a big impact on what books your kids are going to use to be educated with, whether or not they're going woke, whether or not they want to get into issues involving sexuality at inappropriate ages, transgender, gender identity, CRT, et cetera, et cetera.

 It's a big impact on your family's life.

-And then, of course, the ability of states to tax you, and the ability of states to regulate you to death.
+And then, of course, the ability of states to tax you and the ability of states to regulate you to death.

 Well, everything you buy, every store you go to, that is a big deal.